Kiss: Psycho Circus: Background and creation

 For over two decades, comics featuring Kiss were published exclusively by Marvel Comics.
 Kiss decided to switch to Todd McFarlane Productions out of admiration for their series Spawn.
 Gene Simmons said that "The concept came from us.
 'The Psycho Circus' is a tour theme we're working on, and we may even use the title for an album."

 Kiss were also involved in plotting the comic, according to Simmons: "I throw something to Todd, he throws it back.
 I'm always kept in the loop, but I leave Todd to his own devices when it comes to actual production and taking things the final step."

 Characters

 The following descriptions are taken from the comic:

 The Demon - Lord of the Wasteland - Creature of fire and shadow, blood and thunder.
-He embodies vengeance and terror, the darkest impulses of mortal souls, but also the purgative flames of rebirth, destruction that proceeds creation.
+He embodies vengeance and terror, the darkest impulses of mortal souls, but also the purgative flames of rebirth, destruction that precedes creation.
 His is the element of fire.